ClaireKarsenti/Single-Price-Grid-Component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- Grid
 - Mobile-first workflow

 ### What I learned

-This project allowed me to deepen my knowledge of flexbox and to improve my understanding and my method to applied the best for the responsive design.
+This project allowed me to deepen my knowledge of Flexbox and then Grid.
+Indeed, I did this project once with Flexbox then I did it again with Grid to deepen my skills in this last field.
+It also allowed me to improve my understanding and my method to applied the best for the responsive design.

 ## Author